Biomass (ecology): Global biomass

+Land animals account for about 500 million tonnes C, or about 20% of the biomass of animals on Earth.
+Terrestrial arthropods account for about 150 million tonnes C, most of which is found in the topsoil.
+Land mammals account for about 180 million tonnes C, most of which are humans (about 80 million tonnes C) and domesticated mammals (about 90 million tonnes C).
+Wild terrestrial mammals account for only about 3 million tonnes C, less than 2% of the total mammalian biomass on land.

-Estimates for the global biomass of species and higher level groups are not always consistent across the literature.
-The total global biomass has been estimated at about 550 billion tonnes C. Most of this biomass is found on land, with only 5 to 10 billion tonnes C found in the oceans.
+Most of the global biomass is found on land, with only 5 to 10 billion tonnes C found in the oceans.
 On land, there is about 1,000 times more plant biomass (phytomass) than animal biomass (zoomass).
 About 18% of this plant biomass is eaten by the land animals.
-However, in the ocean, the animal biomass is nearly 30 times larger than the plant biomass.
-Most ocean plant biomass is eaten by the ocean animals.

-Humans compose about 100 million tonnes of the Earth's dry biomass, domesticated animals about 700 million tonnes, earthworms over 1,100 million tonnes, and annual cereal crops about 2.3 billion tonnes.

-The most successful animal species, in terms of biomass, may well be Antarctic krill, Euphausia superba, with a fresh biomass approaching 500 million tonnes.
-As a group, the family of lanternfish are among the most populous vertebrates, with some estimates suggesting that they may have a total global biomass of 550–660 million tonnes, accounting for up to 65% of all deep-sea fish biomass.
-However, as a group, the small aquatic invertebrates called copepods may form the largest animal biomass on earth.
-A 2009 paper in Science estimates, for the first time, the total world fish biomass as somewhere between 0.8 and 2.0 billion tonnes.
-It has been estimated that about 1% of the global biomass is due to phytoplankton.
+However, marine animals eat most of the marine autotrophs, and the biomass of marine animals is greater than that of marine autotrophs.

-According to a 2020 study published in Nature, human-made materials, or anthropogenic mass, outweigh all living biomass on earth, with plastic alone exceeding the mass of all land and marine animals combined.
+According to a 2020 study published in Nature, human-made materials, or technomass, outweigh all living biomass on earth, with plastic alone exceeding the mass of all land and marine animals combined.

 Global rate of production

 Net primary production is the rate at which new biomass is generated, mainly due to photosynthesis.
 Global primary production can be estimated from satellite observations.
-Satellites scan the normalised difference vegetation index (NDVI) over terrestrial habitats, and scan sea-surface chlorophyll levels over oceans.
-This results in 56.4 billion tonnes C/yr (53.8%), for terrestrial primary production, and 48.5 billion tonnes C/yr for oceanic primary production.
+Satellites scan the normalised difference vegetation index (NDVI) over terrestrial habitats and scan sea-surface chlorophyll levels over oceans.
+This results in 56.4 billion tonnes C/yr (53.8%) for terrestrial primary production and 48.5 billion tonnes C/yr for oceanic primary production.
 Thus, the total photoautotrophic primary production for the Earth is about 104.9 billion tonnes C/yr.
-This translates to about 426 gC/m2/yr for land production (excluding areas with permanent ice cover), and 140 gC/m2/yr for the oceans.
+This translates to about 426 gC/m2/yr for land production (excluding areas with permanent ice cover) and 140 gC/m2/yr for the oceans.

-However, there is a much more significant difference in standing stocks—while accounting for almost half of total annual production, oceanic autotrophs account for only about 0.2% of the total biomass.
-Autotrophs may have the highest global proportion of biomass, but they are closely rivaled or surpassed by microbes.
+However, there is a much more significant difference in standing stocks—while accounting for almost half of the total annual production, oceanic autotrophs account for only about 0.2% of the total biomass.

 Terrestrial freshwater ecosystems generate about 1.5% of the global net primary production.